 So if it’s not just carbs, maybe it’s the type of carbs (e.g. sugar, starch, fructose or lactose)?
 Many people feel they are ‘addicted to sugar’.

 Instead, it seems we eat the most when foods contain about 20% sugar.
-It appears we reach sensory-specific satiety and lose interest in more sugar but still have room for other kryptonite foods if they are available.
+We reach sensory-specific satiety and lose interest in more sugar, but we still have room for other kryptonite foods if they are available.

 This makes sense when you consider that we have limited room to store glucose in our bodies.
 Once the glycogen in our liver and muscles is topped up and our blood glucose is high, we seem to lose interest in high-carb foods.
 But we still have plenty of capacity to store more fat.